bio | creative | trips | miscarriage | resume | email home |

 We're still very involved in theater and have made great friends there.
 More about our theater involvement can be found on the creative page.

 John and I don't have any children (other than ourselves).
 But I was pregnant once.
 The baby died in a miscarriage.
 I mention it for those people who have just gone through one, and found this site when they searched for kindred souls.
 You might want to see the miscarriage page, if you're one of those people.
 I am very sorry for your loss, and know how much pain you're in.
-Take care, my thoughts and heart are with you.
+Take care, my thoughts and heart are with you, and if you need someone to listen, please don't hesitate to contact me.

 We do have three pets who have taken control of the house: our dogs, Casey (a Canine American Princess -- toy fox terrier; basically, it's Casey's world.
 She's just letting us pay the mortgage.), Morgan (a mix of unknowns and our 'hugging dog' that we adopted from our vet office), and the latest addition, Elphie (a mix of Jack Russell and Pug).
 That's Morgan and Casey in the picture below in my Mustang convertible.
 Elphie is below, taking a nap with Morgan.
 The dogs love the convertible.
 Every seat is the ultimate window seat.
 And I've always wanted a Mustang and a convertible so why not combine them?